mdn/webextensions-examples/dynamic-theme/README.md

 ## What it shows

-How to use the dynamic theme API and how alarms.
+How to use the dynamic theme API and the alarm API.

 Images are under creative commons 2.0: https://creativecommons.org/licenses/by/2.0/ and are: